DenisDavidek/PopularMoviesStage3/README.md

 ## Features:
 - Discover top rated and popular movies
-- Basic UI optimizations for phones and tablets
+- UI optimizations for phones and tablets
-- Master Detail flow for better usage of device's screen space
+- Master-Detail flow for better usage of device's screen space
 - UI designed using Material Design
 - Watch movie trailers
 - Read movie reviews from other users